kutaybulun/rev_d_shim/projects/ex02_axi_interface/README.md

 Example 02 is a demonstration of some basic AXI interfaces.

 The project introduces the following tools and concepts:
-- TCL scripting for block design creation
+- Tcl scripting for block design creation
-- TCL scripting for submodules
+- Tcl scripting for submodules
 - Custom block design cores
 - AXI memory interfaces and mapping
 - BRAM block sizes and usage